 HelpSystems' Powertech portfolio of security solutions leverage and extend the core features of IBM i.
 Many provide specific benefits to an organization embarking on a FIM initiative.

-Built on an operating system foundation, Data Thread monitors files in real time for unauthorized activities—regardless of their source—including field-level changes made through low-level utilities like DFU.
+Built on an operating system foundation, Database Monitor for IBM i monitors files in real time for unauthorized activities—regardless of their source—including field-level changes made through low-level utilities like DFU.
 Real-time email alerts, electronic signatures, and powerful filtering capabilities virtually eliminate false positives caused by approved applications, ensuring no change passes unnoticed.
-For highly sensitive data, Data Thread can notify the instant that data is viewed.
+For highly sensitive data, Database Monitor for IBM i can notify the instant that data is viewed.

 Permissive object-level authority renders IBM i audit controls useless when access originates from client applications like FTP, ODBC, and remote command.
-Much like an internal firewall, Network Security provides auditing and access control for non-traditional interfaces.
+Much like an internal firewall, Powertech Exit Point Manager for IBM iprovides auditing and access control for non-traditional interfaces.

-A highly-scalable compliance and audit reporting solution, Compliance Monitor provides visibility to hundreds of IBM i configuration settings.
+A highly-scalable compliance and audit reporting solution, Compliance Monitor for IBM i provides visibility to hundreds of IBM i configuration settings.
 Forensic reports over event-based audit journal entries are complemented by its impressive baseline validation functions for system values.

-With visibility to IBM i audit entries—as well as to requests logged by Network Security—Interact facilitates real-time notification to an enterprise syslog sever or messaging solution.
+With visibility to IBM i audit entries—as well as to requests logged by Exit Point Manager for IBM i—SIEM Agent for IBM i facilitates real-time notification to an enterprise syslog sever or messaging solution.
 The source filtering capabilities of Interact ensure that only important events are escalated.

 Conclusion and Next Steps